-E&E expenses remained consistent period on period due to the continued focus on managing costs by the Group.
+Exploration and evaluation ("E&E") expenses remained consistent period on period due to the continued focus on managing costs by the Group.

-G&A expenses decreased due to reduced payroll costs for the period relative to the same three months of 2018.
+General and administrative ("G&A") expenses decreased due to reduced payroll costs for the period relative to the same three months of 2018.
 This decrease was offset by increased investor related expenses with the appointment of Cenkos as joint broker in the latter part of 2018, along with increased legal fees.